 We have also created a scheme with the steps of opening a sole proprietorship in Singapore:

 In order to register a sole trader in Singapore, the following documents must be provided:

 The first step of the registration procedure is the approval of the business name followed by the registration of the sole trader.
 The procedure is quite simple, requiring only a day to be completed if all documents are correct.

 Even if setting up a sole trader is easier, foreign businessmen are usually recommended to register a limited liability company in Singapore due to the tax facilities it can benefit from.

 Once the registration of the sole proprietorship is complete, the Accounting and Corporate Regulatory Authority will issue the registration number.
-Based on the registration number, the sole trader may open the Singapore corporate bank account and obtain an office lease if necessary.
+Based on the registration number, the sole trader may open a bank account in Singapore and obtain an office lease if necessary.
 In order to open a business bank account, the sole trader will be required to submit a copy after the identity card, a print of the sole proprietorship’s business profile and a minimum deposit that depends on the bank.